stephencweiss/stephencharlesweiss.com/content/blog/2019-03-08/d.ts-files-and-typescript-interfaces.md

 tags: ['typescript', 'error handling', 'declaration files']
 ---

 The `.d` file is a declaration file.
-In this case, it’s a declaration file for Typescript files.
+In this case, it's a declaration file for Typescript files.

 What does that actually mean though?
 The declaration file acts as an interface with other Javascript files so that they do not _need_ to be re-written in typescript while still getting the benefits of having _some_ parts of the code base be typed.